World has done "literally nothing" to stop carnage, says Turkish official

 “Despite the escalating violence and despite the deadlock in the Security Council, we must not stop working on a political solution,” the German diplomat said.

-In addition to hosting a meeting of the group on Friday, U.S. Secretary of State Hillary Clinton announced $30 million for humanitarian aid and $15 million to unarmed opposition groups.
+U.S. Secretary of State Hillary Clinton announced $30 million for humanitarian aid and $15 million for communications gear and training for unarmed Syrian opposition groups.

 Here are the latest developments in the Syrian crisis.